 To be more thorough and to give everyone as much information as possible in an orderly and accessible manner, we have also compiled more rounds for each cartridge although we will not be graphing these rounds or discussing them in as much detail.
 We have calculated and compiled all the data for these rounds and will present the applicable numbers at the end of each section.
 This will help back up our claims that the small sample sizes we will look at in more detail are an accurate representation of the two cartridges and it just gives us some more talking points that might be interesting and educational.

 Another brief topic we want to address before moving on is the data we are looking at.
-These are factory loads, and the performance data we are looking at comes from the manufacturer’s website and well trusted and accurate ballistic performance calculators.
+These are factory loads, and the performance data we are looking at comes from the manufacturer’s website and well-trusted and accurate ballistic performance calculators.
 While this is fine for comparing specific rounds, it doesn’t mean that the numbers are set in stone.

 Shooting these rounds from your personal platform might result in slightly slower velocities or different trajectories when compared to this data or another shooter.
-It’s a common occurrence, and unless you have access to all of the cartridges, firearms chambered for them, and the instruments to take measurements, computer generated data is the best source of comparison and will be consistent from round to round.
+It’s a common occurrence, and unless you have access to all of the cartridges, firearms chambered for them, and the instruments to take measurements, computer-generated data is the best source of comparison and will be consistent from round to round.
 What we are saying is that the differences in performance here will translate to differences in performance for you when using the same firearms.

 While recoil is a category that does warrant inspection, we assume that like us, most hunters and marksmen with a deal of experience are more concerned with other areas of comparison.
 Still, recoil can be daunting for newcomers to the sport and might play a role in the decision-making process.

 For this reason, we are going to spend a little time discussing it in the context of the 6.5 Creedmoor vs .243.
 Right off the bat, we will come and say that there are many more cartridges with much fiercer recoil than these two that we are comparing.
-Still, some might be interested in how these two stack up to one another.
+Still, some might be interested in how this two stack up to one another.

-We used a ballistics calculator to generate the recoil energy (ft.lbs) generated from firing each of the ten factory loads that we have chosen for comparison.
-Quite a few factors can influence the recoil such as bullet weight, the amount of powder, as well as the firearm weight.
+We used a ballistics calculator to generate the recoil energy (ft. lbs) generated from firing each of the ten factory loads that we have chosen for comparison.
+Quite a few factors can influence the recoil such as bullet weight, the amount of powder, as well as firearm weight.
 For comparison, we have kept the firearm weight constant for each round and have picked a conservative powder charge for each cartridge that remained constant.

 We should also note that the recoil energy is different from the “felt recoil” or kick that you feel when firing.
 Though, the amount of recoil energy that is generated should translate roughly to the amount of felt recoil.